-2012
+2013

-The company's investment in its direct subsidiary is as follows: £000£
+The company's investment in its direct subsidiary is as follows: £000

-At beginning of period -

-Acquisitions 124,368

-At end of period 124,368
+At the beginning and end of year 124,368

-A list of the company's principal subsidiary undertakings at 31 December 2012 is provided below.
+A list of the company's principal subsidiary undertakings at 31 December 2013 is provided below.
 All of the companies are wholly owned and are indirect subsidiaries of the company.
-The following companies are incorporated in and operate in the United Kingdom:
+The following companies are incorporated in, and operate in, the United Kingdom: